Neon Genesis Evangelion: Characters

 In the development of Evangelion, Hideaki Anno attempted to create characters that reflected parts of his own personality.
 The characters of Evangelion struggle with interpersonal relationships, personal problems, and traumatic events in their past.
 The human qualities of the characters have enabled some viewers of the show to identify with the characters on a personal level, while others interpret them as historical, religious, or philosophical symbols.

 Shinji Ikari is the series protagonist and the designated pilot of Evangelion Unit-01.
 After witnessing his mother Yui Ikari's death as a child, Shinji is abandoned by his father, Gendo Ikari.
 He is emotionally hypersensitive and sometimes does as expected out of fear of rejection, but he has often rebelled and refused to pilot the Eva because of the excruciating harm that has been done to him or to his friends.
 Throughout the series, he says to himself "I mustn't run away" as a means of encouraging himself to face the imminent threat, and this sometimes actually gives him bravery in battle; however, he has a lingering habit of withdrawing in response to traumatic events.
 Anno has described Shinji as a boy who "shrinks from human contact" and has "convinced himself that he is a completely unnecessary person".
+In an interview, Anno further clarified that Shinji's motto, "I mustn't run away", should not be understood as either the series' theme or a positive exhortation.
+According to Anno, the series does not advocate refusing to run away, as the final episodes explicitly tell Shinji that it is acceptable to flee from unpleasant situations; instead, its central theme is making a choice rather than remaining in a state of limbo akin to death.
+Assistant director Kazuya Tsurumaki also concluded Shinji is not as weak as is commonly perceived; he is obstinate and "doesn't really pay attention to other people", just like Anno.